augusto/jooq-sandbox/README.md

 ```

 ## Jooq Examples
-Check the tests for examples of how to use Jooq
+Check the tests for examples of how to use Jooq.